Komeran/avina/README.md

 * `!nowelcomemsg` command for admins only to tell Avina to stop sending welcome messages in the channel, the command was used in.

   Usage: `!nowelcomemsg`
-* `!ignore` command for admins only to mark text-channels als "ignored" for Avina, meaning that she will not react to any commands of that channel except the `!ignore` command.
+* `!ignore` command for admins only to mark text-channels as "ignored" for Avina, meaning that she will not react to any commands of that channel except the `!ignore` command.
   She will still continue sending welcome messages in that channel if it was set up.
 To unmark an "ignored" channel, simply use the `!ignore` command again.

   Usage: `!ignore`
 ## D&D